Background pattern

 Cardiac and vascular disorders: tachycardia, syncope, arrhythmias, hypotension, palpitations, vasodilation.

-Gastrointestinal disorders: bad taste, constipation, dyspepsia (difficult digestion), nausea, vomiting, diarrhea, gastritis, anorexia, altered taste, flatulence, abdominal pain, thirst, and gastrointestinal pain.
+Gastrointestinal disorders: bad taste, constipation, dyspepsia (difficult digestion), nausea, vomiting, diarrhea, gastritis, anorexia, taste alteration, flatulence, abdominal pain, thirst, gastrointestinal pain.

 Musculoskeletal and connective tissue disorders: muscle contractions and local weakness.

-General disorders and administration site conditions: weakness, headache, asthenia (lack of strength), and malaise.
+General disorders and administration site conditions: weakness, headache, asthenia (lack of strength), malaise.

 Skin and subcutaneous tissue disorders: sweating.